-The day to day management is delegated by the Governors to the key management personnel as defined on page 2, led by the Headmistress.
+The Key Management Personnel are the Trustees, Governors and the Senior Leadership Team.
+Day to day management of the School is delegated by the Governors to the Senior Leadership Team as defined on page 2, led by the Headmistress.

 Remuneration of Key Management Personnel